 - Chromosomal abnormalities.
 These are the leading cause of early pregnancy loss.
 Irregularities in chromosomal arrangements may prevent the foetus from developing.

 - Uterine abnormalities.
-Presence of irregularities in the uterine lining can prevent the embryo from implanting in the uterus.
+The presence of irregularities in the uterine lining can prevent the embryo from implanting in the uterus.

 - Insufficient hormone levels.
 The body needs higher levels of a particular hormone, such as progesterone, to support the development of the foetus.